mauriziocescon/ng-playground/readme.md

     - `**.ng` files with lightweight ngc annotation,
     - `component`: a quad `providers` / `script` / `template` / `style`,
     - `declaration`: a way to declare vars in templates that depends on DI,
-    - `directive`: a `script` that can change the appearance or behavior of DOM elements,
+    - `directive`: a `script` that can change the appearance or behaviour of DOM elements,
     - `fragment`: a way to capture some markup in the form of a function,
 2. hostless components + ts lexical scoping for templates,
 3. ts expressions with `{}`: bindings + text interpolation,